Screen Shot 2024-02-02 at 1.42.49 PM.png

 Drawdown

-Drawdown features the mysterious beauty of circular crop patterns, which most of us only briefly glimpse from airplane windows.
-Inspired by how landscape aesthetics in sci-fi films are used as social commentary, Drawdown uses satellite images of circular fields to draw attention to how center pivot irrigation systems are depleting fossil groundwater supplies worldwide.
-The circular fields are abstract images that invite viewers to decode the environmental discourse.
+Inspired by how landscape aesthetics in sci-fi films are used as social commentary, Drawdown presents a succession of hundreds of satellite images of circular fields to draw attention to how center-pivot irrigation systems are depleting fossil groundwater supplies worldwide.
+The decontextualized circular fields and irrigation machines become abstract images that invite viewers to decode the environmental discourse.

-Riccardo La Foresta's composition for Drawdown is haunting, cinematic, and dramatic, characterized by echoes that linger in the listener's consciousness.
+Riccardo La Foresta's sound composition for Drawdown is haunting, cinematic, and dramatic, characterized by echoes that linger in the listener's consciousness.
 Dark and evocative, Riccardos' composition brings a sense of gravitas and urgency to Drawdown.
 In this sonic context, all visual elements transcend their mundane appearance — an ordinary farm machine transforms into a foreboding behemoth, lush irrigated fields transform into a pox on the landscape.

 Humans build their societies around consumption of fossil water long buried in the earth, and these societies, being based on temporary resources, face the problem of being temporary themselves.